-For the body, palliative care treats the pain and physical symptoms a disease and its treatments cause.
+For the body, palliative care treats the pain and physical symptoms of the disease and its treatment cause.
 This includes shortness of breath, fatigue, constipation, nausea, loss of appetite and difficulty sleeping.
 In addition to hands-on medical care, we also provide education for patients and caregivers about a disease and the medications, medical devices and diet used to treat the condition.

 For the mind, palliative care addresses feelings of anxiety, depression and despair with emotional support and counseling.
 This also includes services to address caregiver mental and physical fatigue.

 For the spirit, our team includes pastoral care counselors who can help you and your loved ones connect with your spiritual and religious beliefs to promote healing and provide comfort.

 If you or a loved one has a serious illness, you should know that Mercy has a support team to help.
 Begin by talking with your doctor.
 We will work with your physician to help you navigate the many important decisions you may face and the comfort and support our palliative team can provide.